MARBLE KITCHEN WORKTOPS

 DRAWBACKS OF MARBLE

 Whilst the beautifully smooth and classic finish of marble can be extremely appealing for a kitchen worktop material, there are a number of drawbacks that are worth considering before choosing Marble for your kitchen worktop material.

 As a softer stone than other natural stones such as granite, marble is much more susceptible to staining.
 Sharp knives can easily scratch the surface, and heavy pots or mugs places on a marble counter can end up chipping the marble surface.

 Due to its porous nature, marble will naturally absorb more liquids.
-Because of this it is more susceptible to staining, especially from acidic liquids, red wine and oils used in the kitchen. this is one reason why marble is often favoured for lower traffic areas such as bathrooms.
+Because of this it is more susceptible to staining, especially from acidic liquids, red wine and oils used in the kitchen.
+This is one reason why marble is often favoured for lower traffic areas such as a bathroom.

 IS MARBLE THE RIGHT CHOICE FOR YOU?